Why invest in Kempower?

 Kempower’s target market

 We currently target the DC fast charging and high power charger (HPC) equipment markets of EVs in Europe and also see significant potential to expand into the United States.
-By 2030, the DC fast charging equipment markets in Europe and the United States are expected to increase by EUR 1,988 million (at a CAGR of 17 percent between 2020 and 2030) and EUR 1,307 million (at a CAGR of 27 percent between 2020 and 2030), respectively, to an aggregate of approximately EUR 4,000 million, from the approximately EUR 638 million in 2020.1
+By 2030, the DC fast charging markets in Europe and the United States are expected to increase to EUR 7,600 million and EUR 6,500 million respectively, to an aggregate of approximately EUR 14,000 million, from the approximately EUR 638 million in 2020.1

 In Europe, most of the relative growth in the DC fast charging equipment market between 2020 and 2030 is expected to come from commercial vehicle charging, while the largest relative growth contributor in the United States is expected to be personal vehicle charging.

 1 Sources: Kempower market research, ACEA European EV Charging Infrastructure Masterplan March 2022